-:: Each Friday in May, I am posting a Teacher’s gift for $1!
+:: I am posting a Teacher’s gift for $1!
 Make sure to check back and see what I make! ::

 School is almost out, and it’s time to start thinking about teacher gifts.
 I know not everyone does them because of time and cost, but these 4 gifts are really, really easy and cheap to do and I think teacher’s need a little appreciation.
 I substitute taught for 2 years and wow, I will tell you, that is a demanding job.
 I polled all of my teacher friends and asked them what they recieved most often, and the answer was candles and lotions.

 My own Mother in law has an entire cupboard at home and school full of candles and lotions.
 She sends me shopping there every time I visit and I love it.
 But going beyond the normal gifts, my teacher friends suggested things that can be used, don’t take up much room, or are edible.
 The first homemade teacher gift is this cute pencil vase!

 I saw a similar one on Pinterest, but decided to put my own spin.
 I have a TON of pencils from last year’s CVS deal where they were practically giving them away.
 I got five packages for free.
 I purchased the skinny vase at Dollar Tree for $1.
 You could cut the cost and be extra frugal by using a recycled veggie can.
 Or use a glass cup that your kids broke all the matching ones to.
 You choose.
 I went with the skinny vase cause I thought it was cute.

 Now, you can hot glue the pencils to the vase if you wanted, but doing it this way means the teacher can reuse these pencils!
 I grabbed half the pencils and secured the pencils to the vase with a rubber band.